-Public employees provide vital services such as healthcare, sanitation, and education.
-Public workers in half of all states, including West Virginia, have no legal framework for collective bargaining.
+Public employees work for states, cities, and counties, providing vital services such as healthcare, sanitation, and education.
+In many states, including West Virginia, public employees have no legal framework for collective bargaining.
 North Carolina and Virginia explicitly ban collective bargaining for public employees.
-Starting with Wisconsin in 2011 public employee bargaining rights in several states have been gutted.
+In two states with long-established and comprehensive collective bargaining laws for public sector workers, Republican governments have gutted them, Wisconsin in 2011, and Iowa in 2017.
 The right of public employees to collectively bargain remains endangered in numerous other states.

-We are proud that the Southern Workers International Justice Campaign, initiated by UE Local 150, is leading the fight to repeal the prohibition of collective bargaining in North Carolina, as well as Virginia and West Virginia.
-We are forging unity and solidarity between the labor movement and the civil rights movement.
-The work of our statewide unions, with their multi-racial membership and leadership, represents a powerful weapon for social progress.
+The Southern Workers International Justice Campaign and the Hear Our Public Employees (H.O.P.E.)
+Coalition, initiated by UE Local 150, are leading the fight to repeal the prohibition of collective bargaining in North Carolina, forging unity and solidarity between the labor movement and the civil rights movement.
+The work of our statewide unions in North Carolina, Virginia, and West Virginia, with their multi-racial membership and leadership, represents a powerful weapon for social progress.

-1. Calls for the union at all levels to initiate campaigns for public-employee collective bargaining rights which will gain these rights in states where we lack them, retain and strengthen them in states where they exist, including the right to strike, and restore them where they have been stripped away;
+- Calls for the union at all levels to initiate campaigns for public-employee collective bargaining rights, including the right to strike, which will gain these rights in states where we lack them, retain and strengthen them in states where they exist, and restore them where they have been stripped away;

-3. Calls on locals to demand the governments of North Carolina and Virginia repeal their bans on collective bargaining;
+- Demands that the states of North Carolina and Virginia repeal their bans on collective bargaining;

-7. Supports work at the international level challenging the violation of public workers’ rights, especially in the South.
+- Supports work at the international level challenging the violation of public workers’ rights;

 - Calls on the union at all levels to support Workers’ Bill of Rights campaigns for public sector workers in states where collective bargaining is currently banned;

 - Calls on locals to mobilize in support of candidates for elected office who will restore and improve collective bargaining rights for public-sector employees.